Vyral/shawn-lepp-recruiting/_posts/2019-05-06-what-jodie-harvey-says-about-working-on-our-team.md

 {% include youtube.html %}

-<center>I recently sat down with one of our team’s great sales representatives, Jodie Harvey, and I can’t wait to share her thoughts on the Shawn Lepp Group with all of you today.</center>
+<center><em>I recently sat down with one of our team&rsquo;s great sales representatives, Jodie Harvey, and I can&rsquo;t wait to share her thoughts on the Shawn Lepp Group with all of you today.</em></center>

+&nbsp;

 Over the next couple of months, I’ll be introducing you to a few of our great team members here at the Shawn Lepp Group.
 For my first introduction, I decided to meet with sales representative Jodie Harvey to talk about her experience with us.